 Verra sets the world's leading standards for climate action and sustainable development.
-We build standards for activities as diverse as reducing deforestation, to improving agricultural practices, to addressing plastic waste, and to achieving gender equality.
+We build standards for activities as diverse as reducing deforestation, improving agricultural practices, addressing plastic waste, and achieving gender equality.
 We manage programs to certify that these activities achieve measurable high-integrity outcomes.
-And we work with governments, businesses, and civil society to advance the use of these standards, including through the development of markets.
-Everything we do is in service of increasingly ambitious climate and sustainable development goals - and an accelerated transition to a sustainable future.
+We work with governments, businesses, and civil society to advance the use of these standards, including through the development of markets.
+Everything we do is in service of increasingly ambitious climate and sustainable development goals, and an accelerated transition to a sustainable future.